Interview Question: "Why Do You Want to Work Here?"

 “I've been working in the travel industry for more than five years.
 I've expanded my experience in customer service, and I'm ready to apply that expertise to a global company that's committed to its employees.
 I decided to apply for a position at this company because it's consistently ranked as one of the city's best places to work.”

-“I love working with people, and I'm particularly excited that this role will let me use my bilingual skills to speak to customers all over the world.
+“I love working with people, and I'm particularly excited that this role will let me use my bilingual skills to speak to customers all over Canada.
 My ultimate objective is to rise to a leadership position in customer service, and I know that having this excellent opportunity to grow my experience and improve my skills will help bring me closer to achieving that goal.”

 “Your company has been around for several decades, and you've never wavered from your mission to give people a comfortable, fun and memorable travel experience.
 The organization has always been forward thinking, and it uses the latest technologies to help improve customer experiences.
 Your app is ranked as one of the top travel apps, and you've won some of the most prestigious awards in the industry year after year.”